Mean dimension explosion of induced homeomorphisms: Introduction

 \section{Introduction}

-The study of dynamical systems is mostly concerned with the complexity of the orbits of a map $T: X \to X$, where $X$ is a compact metric space and $T$ is continuous.
-There are numerous tools to evaluate such complexity, and the mean dimension is one of them.
-Proposed by M. Gromov in \cite{gromov_1999}, the mean dimension is a topological invariant of dynamical systems, and it is useful to classify maps acting on an infinite-dimensional topological space because the mean dimension of $(X, T)$ is zero when the dimension of the phase space $X$ is finite.
+The study of dynamical systems is primarily concerned with the complexity of the orbits of a map $T: X \to X$, where $X$ is a compact metric space and $T$ is a continuous function.
+There exist numerous tools to evaluate this complexity, and the mean dimension is one of them.
+Proposed by M. Gromov in \cite{gromov_1999}, the \emph{mean dimension}, denoted as $\text{mdim}(X, T)$, is a topological invariant of dynamical systems, and it is useful to classify maps acting on infinite-dimensional topological spaces, as the mean dimension of $(X, T)$ is zero when the dimension of the phase space $X$ is finite.

-E. Lindenstrauss and B. Weiss later studied the mean dimension in \cite{lindenstrauss_weiss_2000}, where they defined the metric mean dimension.
-It is a simpler tool to handle compared to the original mean dimension, as many different results have been presented in recent literature: \cite{hayes_2017, lindenstrauss_tsukamoto_2018, carvalho_rodrigues_varandas_2020, acevedo_romana_arias_2024}.
+E. Lindenstrauss and B. Weiss later developed the mean dimension in \cite{lindenstrauss_weiss_2000}, where they defined the metric mean dimension.
+It is a simpler tool to use compared to the original mean dimension, as evidenced by several recent results in the literature:\cite{hayes_2017, lindenstrauss_tsukamoto_2018, carvalho_rodrigues_varandas_2020, acevedo_romana_arias_2024}.

-This work is interested in applying the mean dimension and metric mean dimension theory to the induced hyperspace map $\induce{T}$ acting on the hyperspace $\hyp{K}(X)$ of all closed subsets of $X$ and on the continuum hyperspace $\hyp{C}(X)$ of all closed connected subsets of $X$ because these hyperspaces are often infinite-dimensional topological spaces.
-Therefore, studying the mean dimension of the induced hyperspace map offers an alternative to classifying the complexity of well-known finite-dimensional dynamical systems.
-Moreover, we are also interested in how the dynamics of the base system $T$ influence the complexity of the induced map $\induce{T}$, and vice versa.
+This work applies the theory of mean dimension and metric mean dimension to the induced hyperspace map $\induce{T}$ acting on the hyperspace of compact sets, $\hyp{K}(X)$, and on the hyperspace of subcontinua, $\hyp{C}(X)$.
+Since these hyperspaces are often infinite-dimensional, studying the mean dimension of the induced hyperspace map offers an alternative to classifying the complexity of well-known finite-dimensional dynamical systems.
+Moreover, the mean dimension appears as an alternative for evaluating the complexity of these toy models of infinite-dimensional dynamical systems.

-In particular, we prove that a wide class of zero topological entropy dynamical systems acting on a finite-dimensional phase space have infinite mean dimension on the hyperspace, the phenomenon of \textit{explosion}.
+In particular, we prove that a broad class of zero topological entropy dynamical systems acting on a finite-dimensional phase space have infinite mean dimension in the hyperspace, a phenomenon we term \textit{explosion}.